Charlie Ayers

-Background
+Early life and education

-Ayers was born on July 5, 1966, in Chicago and he grew up in Brooklyn, New York and Parsippany, New Jersey.
-He graduated from Parsippany High School in 1985.
+Ayers was born on July 5, 1966, in Chicago.
+He grew up in Brooklyn and Parsippany, New Jersey, where he attended Parsippany High School and graduated in 1985.

+Career

-He worked as a private and personal chef to the band the Grateful Dead in the 1980s.
+Ayers worked as a private and personal chef to the rock band Grateful Dead in the 1980s.
 Ayers began his professional career in New Jersey working for Hilton Hotels, at their Meadowlands and Parsippany locations in New Jersey.

-Later he left Hilton to attend culinary school in Providence, Rhode Island at Johnson & Wales University.
-He graduated from Johnson & Wales in 1990.
-He cooked at several restaurants in the Providence and Boston areas, before moving to California.

-He worked as a chef at Silicon Valley restaurants in the 1990s, including Stoddard's Brewhouse in Sunnyvale; as well as at Left at Albuquerque, Blue Chalk Cafe, and the Peninsula Creamery (later known as the Palo Alto Creamery) all in downtown Palo Alto.
+Later he left Hilton to attend culinary school at Johnson & Wales University in Providence, Rhode Island, where he graduated in 1990.
+He was a chef at several restaurants in the Providence and Boston areas, and then moved to California, where he worked as a chef at Stoddard's Brewhouse in Sunnyvale, Left in Albuquerque, New Mexico, and Blue Chalk Cafe and the Peninsula Creamery, both in downtown Palo Alto in the Silicon Valley.

-Ayers worked at Google at the Mountain View, California headquarters as an executive chef, from 1999 until 2006.
-He got the job at Google by winning a cook-off, after being judged by the company's then 40 employees.
+From 1999 to 2006, Ayers worked as an executive chef at Google in its Mountain View, California headquarters.
+He obtained the job at Google after winning a cook-off that was judged by what were then the company's 40 employees.
 Ayers reportedly earned $26 million (USD) from his Google stock options.

-Ayers started Calafia Café / Calafia Market a Go Go, in operation from January 20, 2009, until August 2018, and it was located at the Town & Country Village shopping center in Palo Alto, California.
-The financing to open Calafia Café came from former Google employees and a couple that worked for Cisco Systems Inc.
+On January 20, 2009, Ayers started Calafia Café/Calafia Market a Go Go in Palo Alto.
+It remained in operation until August 2018.
+The financing to open Calafia Café came from former Google employees and a couple that worked for Cisco.